-Instruction for this course will be accomplished through lecture, audio/video presentations, discussions and student participation for the face-to-face portion of the course.
-Students will complete all assignments including exams through the web-based course homepage.
+Instruction for this course will be accomplished through lecture, audio/video presentations, discussions and student participation.
 Students should read the text for the course prior to arrival in class, be attentive and take notes during lecture.
-Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate both in the classroom and web-based posted forum questions.
+Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate.
 See the listed class schedule for assignment and test due dates.
+Students are required to have scantron sheets and #2 pencils for tests.